Last updated May 15th, 2023

 Having a system with set review and approval processes also makes staying compliant seamless.
 Lastly, make sure the timekeeping system you choose can integrate into the accounting tool of your choice, as the main importance of compliant time tracking is to guarantee accurate accounting and billing.

-DCAA compliant timekeeping follows regulations set in place to ensure government contractors follow the rules of the Federal Acquisition Regulations (FAR).
+DCAA-compliant timekeeping follows regulations set in place to ensure government contractors follow the rules of the Federal Acquisition Regulations (FAR).
 The FAR system makes certain every process in which the government purchases goods or a service is the same.

 To help your small business remain DCAA compliant, you can rely on accounting software that follows Generally Accepted Accounting Principles (GAAP).

-4 tips for DCAA compliance
+4 Tips for Staying DCAA Compliant

 When it comes to DCAA compliance, the answer to the little voice in your head is yes.
 Yes, you should make sure you’ve built a strong foundation, even if it means more leg work up front, it’ll save you from a scramble at the end when being organized really matters.

 If you’ve already forged ahead, it’s not too late to go back and reassess the process in place to make sure you’re on the right path for growth.